pascalgn/automerge-action/README.md

   repository.
 Set this option to `false` to disable merging of pull requests from forked repositories.

+- `MERGE_RETRIES` and `MERGE_RETRY_SLEEP`: Sometimes, the pull request check
+  runs haven't finished yet, so the action will retry the merge after some time.
+  The number of retries can be set with `MERGE_RETRIES`.
+  The default number of retries is `6` and setting it to `0` disables the retry logic.
+  `MERGE_RETRY_SLEEP` sets the time to sleep between retries, in milliseconds.
+  The default is `10000` (10 seconds) and setting it to `0` disables sleeping between retries.

 The following update options are supported:

 - `UPDATE_LABELS`: The labels that need to be present for a pull request to be